babakfp/babakfp.ir/src/content/posts/fuck-linux/index.md

 title: Fuck Linux
 description: My experience with Linux.
 I hate it.
 update: 2024/06/23
-create: 2024/06/20
+create: 2024/08/23
 ---

-"Fuck Linux", is how I felt when using Linux.
-I tried using Linux three times, and I always ended up returning to Windows.
-This story is about my third Linux experience: I tried Linux Mint and Ubuntu.
+Whenever I tried using Linux, "Fuck Linux" was always how I ended up feeling.
+Despite giving it three tries over the years, I kept returning to Windows.
+This story is about my third experience, where I explored both Linux Mint and Ubuntu.

--   Ubuntu version: `ubuntu-24.04-desktop-amd64.iso`.
+-   Ubuntu: `ubuntu-24.04-desktop-amd64.iso`
+-   Linux Mint: `linuxmint-21.3-cinnamon-64bit.iso`

--   Linux Mint version: `linuxmint-21.3-cinnamon-64bit.iso`.
+## From Linux Mint to Ubuntu

+First off, I installed Linux Mint.
+However, some clueless individuals online recommended Ubuntu.
+Due to issues with [Display Scaling](#display-scaling) and an Nvidia driver error on startup, I decided to switch to Ubuntu.

 ## Display Scaling

 On Windows, I can set display scaling to 100%, 125%, 150%, or 175%, and it works flawlessly.
 Currently, I use 150% scaling on my 15.6-inch laptop screen for easy readability.

 With Linux Mint, I couldn't set the scaling to anything other than 100% and 200%, making everything either too small or too big.

 Ubuntu had an option called fractional scaling, which allowed 125% scaling, but it messed up the mouse speed and made text in some software like Chrome and VSCode look blurry.
 Although I could fix Chrome by enabling a flag option, VSCode remained blurry.

-I tried both Nvidia open-source and proprietary drivers available on Ubuntu and Linux Mint.
+I tried both Nvidia open-source and proprietary drivers available on Ubuntu and Linux Mint, but neither solved this issue.

 ### Ineffective Solutions

 Suggestions like "Just make the font size bigger" don't solve the problem, as not all text scales properly.
 For example, the Chrome URL bar stays the same size.

+### Importance of Display Scaling

+Display scaling is crucial for clarity and precision, especially for design and development work.

 ### I Broke the System Trying to Fix Blurry Text

-I installed Tweaks on Ubuntu to fix the blurry text issue, but after changing some settings, I encountered a persistent full-screen error message.
-The fix involved removing all Nvidia drivers, which likely caused other problems.
+I installed Tweaks on Ubuntu to fix the blurry text issue, but a few minutes after changing some settings, I encountered a persistent full-screen error message.

-I just changed a few options in Tweaks, and after a few minutes, the system broke.
 Restarting the computer didn't fix it.
 The login screen was working fine, but after logging in, it showed me the same error message.

-I solved it by googling, finding a keyboard shortcut to open a full-screen terminal app-like thing, copying and pasting a command to remove all Nvidia drivers.
+The fix involved removing all Nvidia drivers by using a command that I found on the internet, which likely caused [other problems](#external-hard-drive-issues).

 The error message was: